License for Non-Commercial Re-Use, version 1.0

 The final print versions of articles funded by NIH are deposited in PubMed Central (PMC).
 In compliance with NIH’s public access policy, these articles will appear on PMC 12 months from the print publication date in Diabetes Care, Diabetes, Clinical Diabetes, and Diabetes Spectrum.
 All articles, regardless of funding body, are delivered to PubMed for inclusion in the PubMed index.

+Accepted manuscript.
 Authors are permitted to submit the final, accepted version of their manuscript to their funding body or institution for inclusion in their funding body or institution's database, archive, or repository, or to post the final, accepted version on their personal website.
 These manuscripts may be made freely accessible to the public upon acceptance, provided that the following two conditions are observed:

 First, post-prints must include the following statement of provenance and, once the final version has been published in the journal, a link to the final published version of the paper on the journal's website: